rachelcluke/my-MDb/README.md

 This project was deployed via Heroku, using the following steps:

-1. Generated requirements.txt and Procfile (containing command: "web: python run.py")
-2. Modified __init__.py file so that SQLAlchemy can also read our external database
-3. Saved, added, committed and pushed changes to GitHub.
-4. Logged in Heroku website, created a new app and added Config Vars.
+1. Log in Heroku website, create a new app
+2. Go to Settings and add the following Config Vars:
+  - DATABASE_URL: Enter Postgres URL postgres://XXX
+  - IP: 0.0.0.0
+  - PORT: 5000
+  - SECRET_KEY: XXXX
-5. In the 'Deployment method' section, connected to GitHub (and also Enable Automatic Deploys).
+3. In the 'Deployment method' section, connect to GitHub (and also Enable Automatic Deploys).
-6. Run console and imported Postgres database.
+4. Run in console: (```python3```)
+5. In console, import Postgres database: (```from my_mdb import db```) and then (```db.create_all()```).
-7. The website deployed and the link is [My Mdb Website](https://my-mdb-eadb6d03939b.herokuapp.com/ "My Mdb")
+6. Deploy the website.
+This link is [My Mdb Website](https://my-mdb-eadb6d03939b.herokuapp.com/ "My Mdb")
-8. If any changes were required, they could be done, commited and pushed to GitHub and the changes would automatically be updated and deployed.
+7. If any changes were required, they could be done, commited and pushed to GitHub and the changes would automatically be updated and deployed.

 ## How to Run this Project Locally